apavlovics/lobby-api/README.md

 ### Sample Messages

-The following sample messages can be sent from the client to the server, while both are running:
+The following sample messages can be sent from the client to the server while both are running:

 ```json
 {